slashman/circular/README.md

 ## Motivation

-Sometimes you need to serialize complex objects, for example to save the state of a JavaScript game.
+Sometimes you just need to serialize complex objects, for example to save the state of a JavaScript game.

 ## Installation